angus-mackenzie/ASD-Notes/ASD05.md

     * Scrum teams need to have a "we're all in this together" attitude
         * This can be undermined if a team has specialized job descriptions or roles
     * It is simplistic to think that everyone can be a DBA and everyone can write server-side J2EE or .Net code
-* A successful Scrum team does not need to be comprised entirely of generalist
+* A successful Scrum team does not need to be comprised entirely of generalists
     * However, each specialist must accept general responsibility for the system as a whole
 ## Scrum is for SM
 * The daily Scrum feels like a status update from the team members to the SM
     * It feels as though it exists solely for the SM
-    * Sm takes notes about who committed to what work and why some other task wasn't completed
+    * SM takes notes about who committed to what work and why some other task wasn't completed
     * These daily meetings feel like status meetings
 * Two main purposes of the daily scrum
     * To provide a coordination mechanism for everyone on the project